tfausak/tfausak.github.io/_posts/2011-11-18-i-accidentally-all-the-families.md

 just like at the last event.)
 During lunch, we shot the shit with some folks from GameStop.
 One of them asked what the worst thing we'd done to a production server was.
-I didn't really have an answer, but Cody told a story about how everything crashed immediately after pushing a complete rewrite to production.
+I didn't really have an answer, but Cody told a story from his old job.
+Everything crashed immediately after pushing a complete rewrite to production.

 Turns out, I would make my worst production blunder later that day.